P4ral1ax/Retriever/README.md

 #### Adding the Function

 At line ~210 right above the new_password function is where I put this function although it just needs to be above where it is called.
+Make sure to replace the text "INT_HERE" in the 17th line with the actual interface being used by the computer.

 	int writetofile (char *password){